h2oai/h2o4gpu/README.md

 [![Join the chat at https://gitter.im/h2oai/h2o4gpu](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/h2oai/h2o4gpu)

-**H2O4GPU** is a collection of GPU (and CPU) solvers by H2Oai.
+**H2O4GPU** is a collection of GPU solvers by H2Oai.
+It builds upon the easy-to-use Scikit-Learn API and its well-tested CPU-based algorithms.
 It can be used as a drop-in replacement for sklearn (i.e. import h2o4gpu as sklearn) with support for GPUs on selected (and ever-growing) algorithms.

 ## Requirements